Perrshan/Data-Structure-Tutorial/linked_list.md

         current = current.next
     print()
 ```
-All of these functions together can make a linked list with a lot of useful qualities.
+All these functions together can make a linked list with a lot of useful qualities.
 To use all of the functions you will just need to type create a class object for example: `linked_list = LinkedList()` and then call a function by typing `"linked_list.<function>"`.

 Here is a Python file with all of the classes and functions: [Python Classes and Functions](python_examples/linked_list_classes_functions.py)

-## Example : To do List
+## Example: To do List

 This code makes a simple to do list with different tasks that someone has in a day.
 We can use most of the functions that we defined previously to accomplish the list.